november, 2021

 Learning objectives

-After completion of this week, participants:
+After completion of this week, participants should be able to:

-Will be able to correctly identify a patient with dysfunction of a major body system
+Correctly identify a patient with dysfunction of a major body system

 Confidently triage and assess an emergency patient